pierre-rouleau/pel/README.rst

               experience.
 The `Mozilla Firefox`_ browser does an excellent job at it since its version 78, under all operating system and is highly recommended.

+.. [#doc]     The source of the `PEL PDF files`_ is a single macOS Number
+              spreadsheet file.
+It's also available in the Git `pel-pdf-spreadsheet repo`_.
+I would have liked  to find a way to create this with a markup flexible enough but I did not find one.
+Let me know if you know one that can build the same output.

 .. [#quick] **Fast initialization**:  PEL code uses all the techniques to
             improve initialization speed.
 By default it starts quickly,